We want our kids to be safe and protected from predators here are 10 Things Your Child Should Know to be Safe from

 - Just because it feels good or is funny doesn’t make it right or appropriate.
 Sometimes tricky people do things in a way that feels good or seems okay, but it’s not.
 It’s never okay, if someone touches your private parts, asks to see your private parts or tickles your private parts as part of a game.
 Or kiss you, play “model” and take pictures of your body and private parts.
 You should tell your parents right away.

 - Safe adults don’t ask children for help.

-- If you get lost– freeze and yell the adult’s name you are with, don’t yell mom or grandma because others can’t help or call for “mom”.
+- If you get lost– freeze and yell the adult’s name you are with.
+Don’t yell mom or grandma because others can’t help when you’re yelling for mom.
 Make sure your child has memorized your important phone numbers.
 Let them know not to ever go with anyone.
 Ask a mom with kids for help or an employee.

 - You don’t have to help someone when you don’t feel safe.
 As a family, we are regularly involved in outreach service activities.
-Our kids see us model it and also partake in the blessing of giving to others.
-So, I recently added this point.
-Because I don’t want my kids who regularly see us helping others, to help a predator.
-I want them to know they need to listen to their warning signs and instincts.
-Instead of listening to their desire or perhaps the guilt.
+Our kids see us model “helping others” and they are involved in serving others.
+So, I recently added this point because I don’t want my kids who regularly see us helping others, to help a predator.
+I want them to know they need to listen to the warning signs and their instincts even if it means they will come across as being rude.